 In 1992, on the advice of Prof. Zaharieva, Lora continued her education at The Juilliard School in New York.
 She received her Bachelor's, Master's and Doctor of Musical Arts degrees as a student of Seymour Lipkin, becoming the first Bulgarian to receive a doctorate from Juilliard.
 Her dissertation is dedicated to the piano works of Dimitar Nenov.
 While a student, she won a number of scholarships and awards, including First Prize at the Washington International Piano Competition.
 Her solo debut at the Kennedy Center in Washington DC has been followed by recitals, chamber concerts and festival appearances on some of the most prestigious stages in the United States and Europe.

-Lora Tchekoratova is a renowned performer of virtuoso piano music from the 19th and 20th Centuries.
-Her extensive repertoire includes numerous works from the chamber music repertoire and compositions by the great composers of Eastern Europe.
-She has recorded numerous times for radio and television in the United States, Finland, Sweden, and Bulgaria.
-Since 2005, together with notable Bulgarian musicians and the American Foundation for Bulgaria, she co-created the concert series "Bulgarian Concert Evenings in New York" at the Consulate General of Bulgaria in New York and led the organization of the concerts for seventeen consecutive seasons.
-She teaches at Mannes Prep at the New School in New York and is the Artistic Director of the Salon of the Virtuosos.
-Since 2018 she is the Chair of the Off the Beaten Path Foundation in Bulgaria.
+Lora Tchekoratova is a renowned performer of virtuoso piano music from the 19th and 20th centuries.
+Her extensive repertoire includes numerous chamber music works as well as compositions by the great composers of Eastern Europe.
+Lora has recorded numerous times for radio and television in the United States, Finland, Sweden, and Bulgaria.
+In 2005, together with other notable Bulgarian musicians and the American Foundation for Bulgaria, she co-created the Bulgarian Concert Evenings in New York concert series at the Consulate General of Bulgaria in New York, whose organization she has led for seventeen seasons.
+Lora teaches at Mannes Prep at the New School in New York and is the Artistic Director of the Salon de Virtuosi.
+She is the Chair of the Off the Beaten Path Foundation since 2018.